Series A Funding: Your Guide in 2024

 Series A Startup Funding in 2024: Challenges and Solutions

 The process of securing Series A funding can be a major milestone for startups, as it provides the necessary capital to scale up operations and accelerate growth.
-However, in 2023, the current down cycle is making it more challenging for founders to secure funding, and startups need to prepare themselves accordingly.
+However, in 2023, the down cycle made it more challenging for founders to secure funding, and startups need to prepare themselves accordingly.

 1. The primary challenge for startups looking to raise Series A funding in 2024 is the increasing competition for a limited pool of investors.
 Investors are acting more risk-aversely.
 They are being more selective when choosing their investment possibilities as a result of the present level of economic uncertainty in the world.
 One strategy you can use in that case is generating the demand from your existing investors.
 Exploring whether they are willing to invest more in the Series A round or asking them for introductions in their network can be a great opportunity.